aspose-words/Aspose.Words-Documentation/net/getting-started/aspose-words-or-other-solutions/aspose-words-or-open-xml-sdk/code-comparison-aspose-words-openxml/insert-a-comment-into-a-word-processing-document/_index.md

 In Aspose.Words you can work with comments by using the [Comment](http://www.aspose.com/api/net/words/aspose.words/comment) class.

-The following code example shows how to insert a comment into a Word document:
+The following code example demonstrates how to insert a comment into a Word document:

 {{< highlight csharp >}}
 Document doc = new Document();